-This enables the writing of CD Text information to your Audio CD.
+Enables the writing of CD Text information to your Audio CD.

-N This option is only available when mastering an Audio CD.
+\This option is only available when mastering an Audio CD.
 Your recorder must support the writing of CD Text (See the Write Tab of the Drive Properties dialog to verify your drive's capabilities.)